j-greig/greig/_posts/2020-03-16-coronavirus-lockdown-diary.md

 There are rumours of the army being deployed to the streets of London, and I'm glad to be up north, although I think Glasgow is in trouble too.
 We all are.

-On Question Time the goverment is under fire for not acting to protect the most vunerable in society first.
+On Question Time the government is under fire for not acting to protect the most vunerable in society first.
 What did we expect though?
 It's the Tories after all.
 They might have been claiming to get the job done on Brexit, but who would trust them with a pandemic that hits hardest on the very services they have stripped back over the past decade.

 ----